rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## First start

 The first time RsyncUI is started a Welcome message is presented.
-Please read the [important words to read](/post/important/) and when ready to add tasks select the Dismiss button which opens the [add a task](/post/addconfigurations/).
+Please read the [important information](/post/important/) and when ready to add tasks select the Dismiss button which opens the [add a task](/post/addconfigurations/).
 Also please see info about [the latest version of rsync](/post/rsync/) to install.

 {{< image src="/images/start/firsttask.png" alt="" position="center" style="border-radius: 8px;" >}}

 RsyncUI can be used in parallel with RsyncOSX.
 Catalog for storing configuration files is `$HOME/.rsyncosx/macserialnumber/`.
 RsyncUI and RsyncOSX does not share the user settings, e.g like enabling version 3.x of rsync has to be set in both apps.

-### Aborting task
+### Aborting a task

 Please be aware it is an external task or process which actually executes the command line tool `rsync`.RsyncUI is monitoring the external task for counting progress and termination.
 The user can abort a tasks at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

 One advantage of utilizing `rsync` is that it can restart the synchronize task from where it was aborted.

-### How to verify a new task - important
+### How to verify a new task

 After adding [a task](/post/addconfigurations/), within the main view, select the task and choose `DryRun` button to verify the the output from rsync.
 A verification of a new task might also be executed by opening the Rsync parameters view, select the task and choose the `Verify` button.